strawberry-tools/website/content/en/documentation.md

 ---
-title: Hugo Documentation
+title: Strawberry Documentation
 linkTitle: Hugo
-description: Hugo is the world's fastest static website engine.
+description: Strawberry is the world's fastest static website engine.
 It's written in Go (aka Golang) and developed by bep, spf13 and friends.
 menu:
   main:
     weight: 1